corda/corda-docs-portal/content/en/platform/corda/4.11/enterprise/two-phase-finality.md

 The following diagram illustrates the new protocol:

-{{< figure alt="conventional finality protocol" width=100% zoom="./resources/C4 Finality - Optimised 2Phase Finality.png" >}}
+{{< figure alt="conventional finality protocol" width=100% zoom="./resources/C4 Finality - Optimized 2Phase Finality.png" >}}

 The two primary optimizations used within the protocol are:

-* Usage of a *Deferred Acknowledgement* in Phase 1, where the Receiver sends back an explicit `FetchDataFlow.Request.End` acknowledgement to the initiator `SendTransaction` flow.
+* Usage of a *Deferred Acknowledgment* in Phase 1, where the Receiver sends back an explicit `FetchDataFlow.Request.End` acknowledgement to the initiator `SendTransaction` flow.

   Note that the `ReceiverTransactionFlow` is now passed an optional parameter (`deferredAck` = true) to tell it to not perform any final acknowledging.